derbear/steal/README.md

                    (txn Receiver)))
 ```

-We can use the Scheme compiler `stealc` to make TEAL assembly code.
+We can use the sTEAL compiler `stealc` to make TEAL assembly code.
 If we have the following code in `example.rkt`

 ```